vjfn1990/analytics_component/README.md

 ## Unit Tests

 On the 'myapp/' directory, there is a file called 'tests.py' where some Unit Tests were implemented.
-These can be executed using the following command:
+These can be executed using the following command (with the Virtual Environment active):

 ```bash
 python manage.py test